Signs of Mold Growth in Exterior Walls

 Common appearance patterns include:

-Unlike surface dirt or dust stains, mold-related spotting often returns even after cleaning.
-This occurs because the mold colony remains hidden inside the wall cavity, continuing to release spores that penetrate the surface.
+Unlike surface dirt or dust stains, mold-related spotting often returns after cleaning because the moisture source or hidden growth behind the surface has not been corrected.

 Dark streaking frequently develops below leak points or condensation zones.
 These patterns often reflect underlying moisture movement inside the wall, especially when linked to water entry pathways explained in how water enters homes through structural gaps.